The 2025 Season Begins

 The sense out west that Canada is run by Ontario and Quebec is nothing new.
 Remember that The Reform Party started out west, as did The Green Party.
 Quebec is not a have-not province and doesn’t deserve special status or extra money.
 It’s time that Quebec decides to be either an equal player in Canada or to get out and become the nation it clearly pretends to be by using language like “national” programs, “national” parks, and a “national” holiday.

 And while I’m on this subject, I’ll add that I was upset that Montreal did not have a Canada Day parade (July 1st) this year, and rumour is that there won’t be a budget for it in the future either.
 The decision to cancel the parade had nothing to do with Covid, as there was a Ste.
 Jean Baptiste parade just a week earlier.
-I think that if the Quebec government thinks so poorly of its membership in Canada that celebrating Canada doesn’t warrant a parade once a year, perhaps it should give back some the $11.7 billion it receives of the total $19 billion in federal funds transferred to provinces (latest available numbers).
+I think that if the Quebec government thinks so poorly of its membership in Canada that celebrating Canada doesn’t warrant a parade once a year, perhaps it should give back some of the $11.7 billion it receives of the total $19 billion in federal funds transferred to provinces (latest available numbers).
 But of course it won’t.
 Under the current cozy situation, Quebec would be foolish to separate.
 It’s become dependent on the hand-outs to subsidize an inefficient economy.

 When my wife was living in Alberta, if she got sick, she’d phone her doctor and get an appointment for later that day.
 In Quebec, you’re lucky if you have a doctor.
 Health care is a mess, our roads are a mess, and as a teacher, I see everyday the effects of chronic underfunding in our education system.
 Yet Quebec has the highest taxes in North America.
 Where is all that money going?
 The Quebec government has replaced The Church as the benevolent Big Brother taking care of “its people,” an argument developed more fully in a recent op-ed piece by Vanessa Sasson.
 I’ve put “its people” in quotation marks because 99% of the Quebec civil service is still white francophones, a statistic that hasn’t budged since the 1970’s.
 Corruption and a bloated, inefficient civil service are draining the public purse; there are simply too many people at the trough.